JavlonAbdumannopovv/react-interview-questions/README.md

     #### What are the exceptions on React component naming?

-    The component names should start with an uppercase letter but there are few exceptions to this convention.
+    The component names should start with a uppercase letter but there are few exceptions on this convention.
 The lowercase tag names with a dot (property accessors) are still considered as valid component names.
-    For example, the below tag can be compiled to a valid component,
+    For example the below tag can be compiled to a valid component,

     ```jsx harmony
          render() {